 Take the Produce and Tourist Trail for fresh cheese, cherries, strawberries, blueberries and art.
 Further afield you will find pheasants and quail, marron, venison or trout.
 You can pick up a copy of the brochure at the Tourist Information in Strathalbyn or Goolwa.

 The southern Fleurieu Peninsula – from Victor Harbour to Goolwa – is my favourite part.
-It is where we spent most time growing up and it is is also where we got married.
+It is where we spent most time growing up and it’s also where we got married.
 Miss M has enjoyed seeing and doing some of our favourite things in the area, especially on our recent trip to Australia.

 Following the coast from east to west: